-Be sure to ask what is included with the house (and what isn’t) when you make an offer.
+Be sure to ask what comes with the house (and what isn’t) when you make an offer.
 Generally, fixtures such as blinds, cabinets, and faucets will come with the home, but this depends on state laws.
-While listing descriptions are supposed to identify any exclusions that aren’t included in the sale, that’s not always the case.
+While listing descriptions should identify any exclusions, that’s not always the case.

-Is there something you really want that’s not included?
+Is there something you really want that the home doesn’t include?
 You can always ask the seller if they’ll throw them in.

 4. How Long Has the House Been on the Market?

 Sellers whose homes have remained on the market for too long are usually more motivated to make a deal.

 Sellers oftentimes price their homes too high, causing them to remain on the market for too long and face multiple price reductions.
 While many buyers may assume that something is wrong with such a home, that’s not always the case, giving you a great opportunity to negotiate the cost, terms, and contingencies.